United Kingdom | Visit PEFC International Website

 Contact: Rob Shaw

 Mark Weatherbed joined the PEFC Board in January 2008, representing the UK paper and print industry sectors.
 He has held senior procurement positions in a number of global businesses from the publishing, outsourcing, consultative and packaging industry sectors, as head of raw materials sourcing.
-Mark has been a key instigator and driver of sustainable programmes in many prominent private and public sector contracts and is currently managing a number of raw material categories for the DS Smith acquisition of SCA Packaging.
+Mark has been a key instigator and driver of sustainable programmes in many prominent private and public sector contracts.
+He Currently serves as Procurement Director, Head of Raw Materials, Europe for DS Smith.

 Contact: Mark Weatherbed